 Those of you who want a piece of American history won't find much better than what Ruger provides in the SR1911.
 It's a solid investment that is worth every American penny.
 As a concealed carry gun, I wholeheartedly recommend this 1911 pistol.

-It has a balanced weight to it that stands out from a lot of other guns I've fired recently.
+It has a balanced weight to it that stands out from other similar guns like Rock Island Armory 1911 or Springfield Mil Spec, which I've fired recently.
 I would go so far as to say that for personal defense, you'd be hard-pressed to find as reliable of a pistol at a better price.

 Features That Make It Great